-If you’re already here, you will soon see an idol of Lord Ganesh on a truck or tempo being followed by a mass of humanity dancing fervently to the beats of huge, traditional dhols or the latest Bollywood songs.
-If you’re not, reading this post will give you an idea of what it’s all about.
+On various days during the event itself, you will see an idol of Lord Ganesh on a truck or tempo being followed by a mass of humanity dancing fervently to the beats of huge, traditional dhols or the latest Bollywood songs.

-Humble beginnings of the festival were marked by bringing home a simple, clay idol of the Lord, performing puja/religious rituals and immersing the idol in a nearby well, stream or river on the designated day of visarjan.
+Humble beginnings of the festival were marked by bringing home a simple clay idol of the Lord, performing puja/religious rituals and immersing the idol in a nearby well, stream or river on the designated day of immersion or’visarjan’.

 Celebrations took on such mammoth proportions when freedom fighter Bal Gangadhar Tilak realised the potential of the festival to invoke positive communal feelings.
 Seeing that Lord Ganesh was worshipped by Hindus across castes, he used it to create a public fiesta that united Indians across social classes as they celebrated Ganesh Utsav together rather than alone in their homes.

 Today Ganesh Utsav is an ostentatious spectacle across Maharashtra, Goa, Karnataka, Andhra Pradesh and Gujarat.
-Other states are also playing catch up.
-This year, even North Indian states like Uttar Pradesh saw celebrations on a grand scale.
+Other states are playing catch up – these days even North Indian states like Uttar Pradesh have begun celebrations on a grand scale.

 In Maharashtra, devotional songs like Aarti Dnyanraja or Dashaavatar Aarti are sung during the traditional light or lamp offering (aarti).
 After this is done, prasad is offered to guests who visit homes/pandals (large marquees) as a form of the Lord’s blessings.
 Puja is performed every day from one to ten days, depending on the pre-decided duration for which the idol is to be kept.